-Poincaré recurrences of DNA sequence
+Poincaré recurrences of DNA sequences

-K.M.Frahm and D.L.Shepelyansky
+K. M. Frahm and D. L. Shepelyansky

-Laboratoire de Physique Théorique du CNRS, IRSAMC, Université de Toulouse, UPS, F-31062 Toulouse, France (Dated: September 2, 2011)
+Laboratoire de Physique Théorique du CNRS, IRSAMC, Université de Toulouse, UPS, F-31062 Toulouse, France (Received 2 September 2011; revised manuscript received 1 December 2011; published 27 January 2012)

-We analyze the statistical properties of Poincaré recurrences of Homo sapiens, mammalian and other DNA sequences taken from Ensembl Genome data base with up to fifteen billions base pairs.
-We show that the probability of Poincaré recurrences decays in an algebraic way with the Poincaré exponent $\beta \approx 4$ even if oscillatory dependence is well pronounced.
-The correlations between recurrences decay with an exponent $\nu \approx 0.6$ that leads to an anomalous super-diffusive walk.
-However, for Homo sapiens sequences, with the largest available statistics, the diffusion coefficient converges to a finite value on distances larger than million base pairs.
-We argue that the approach based on Poncaré recurrences determines new proximity features between different species and shed a new light on their evolution history.
+We analyze the statistical properties of Poincaré recurrences of Homo sapiens, mammalian, and other DNA sequences taken from the Ensembl Genome data base with up to 15 billion base pairs.
+We show that the probability of Poincaré recurrences decays in an algebraic way with the Poincaré exponent $\beta \approx 4$ even if the oscillatory dependence is well pronounced.
+The correlations between recurrences decay with an exponent $\nu \approx 0.6$ that leads to an anomalous superdiffusive walk.
+However, for Homo sapiens sequences, with the largest available statistics, the diffusion coefficient converges to a finite value on distances larger than one million base pairs.
+We argue that the approach based on Poncaré recurrences determines new proximity features between different species and sheds a new light on their evolution history.